 Yellow May Spinner

 Once mated, the female spinners return to the water to lay their eggs early in the evening.
-After laying her eggs, the spent female fall onto the river and die.
+After laying her eggs, the spent female falls on to the river and dies.

 The male spinners have darker bodies (almost amber colour) and only end up on the river on windy evenings.
 Consequently, rarely of interest to fly anglers.